 Additionally, we have incurred significant costs associated with the commercialization of our COVID-19 vaccine.
-Our expenses could increase beyond our expectations if we are required by the FDA, the European Medicines Agency, or EMA, or other regulatory agencies to perform clinical and other trials or make changes to our manufacturing or quality systems in addition to those that we currently anticipate.
+Our expenses could increase beyond our expectations if we are required by the FDA, the EMA, or other regulatory agencies to perform clinical and other trials or make changes to our manufacturing or quality systems in addition to those that we currently anticipate.
 Accordingly, such costs could adversely affect our future ability to achieve and maintain profitability.